 Vintage Caf: I sell across all vintage eras but mainly 20s and 30s.
 Part of my collection included a large selection of antique lace.
 This I did not wish to part with, so I set about making millinery from the lace.
 The pieces I make I sell in the shop.

 DdM: Is there a process you go through when selecting garments for your shop?
-Perhaps you have a list or a criteria, that you use when deciding which garments will be perfect for your shop and your clients?
+Perhaps you have a list of criteria, that you use when deciding which garments will be perfect for your shop and your clients?